 Risk Management for Trichloroethylene (TCE)

-Below is information on EPA actions to manage risks from trichloroethylene (TCE).
+Below is information on EPA actions to manage the unreasonable risk from trichloroethylene (TCE) and protect public health.
 TCE is a volatile organic compound used mostly in industrial and commercial processes.
 Consumer uses include cleaning and furniture care products, arts and crafts spray coatings, and automotive care products like brake cleaners, and other consumer products.

 On this page:

 - Learn how EPA manages unreasonable risks from chemicals currently on the market.